Crispy Elephant Ears Recipe

 - 3-1/2 teaspoons ground cinnamon

-- In a large bowl, combine the milk, water and yeast; set aside.
-In a large bowl, combine the flour, sugar and salt.
+- In a large bowl, combine milk, water and yeast; set aside.
+In another large bowl, combine flour, sugar and salt.
 Cut in butter until mixture resembles coarse crumbs.
 Add egg to yeast mixture; beat into dry ingredients until blended.
-Cover and refrigerate for at least 2 hours.
+Cover and refrigerate at least 2 hours.

-- Punch dough down; turn onto a lightly floured surface.
+- Preheat oven to 375°.
+Punch dough down; turn onto a lightly floured surface.
 Knead 8-10 times.
 Cover and let rest for 10 minutes.
-Roll into an 18-in. x 10-in. rectangle.
+Roll into an 18x10-in. rectangle.
 Brush with 2 tablespoons butter.
 Combine sugar and cinnamon; sprinkle 1 cup over dough.
 Beginning with a long side, roll up jelly-roll style pinch edges to seal.
 Cut into 1-in. slices.

 - For each elephant ear, sprinkle a small amount of the remaining cinnamon-sugar on a piece of waxed paper.
 Place a slice of dough on cinnamon-sugar; roll into a 5-in. circle.

 - Place sugared side down on an ungreased baking sheet.
 Brush with some of the remaining butter; sprinkle with pecans and cinnamon-sugar.
-Bake at 375° for 9-11 minutes or until golden brown.
+Bake 9-11 minutes or until golden brown.
 Yield: 1-1/2 dozen.

 Reviews for Crispy Elephant Ears(3)